CSselrahC/JMusicPlayer/README.md

 ### repository for **CCS103 Computer Programming 2** - Finals Project

 > [!IMPORTANT]
-> > if you need WAV files to test the player, you can download some of my files here
+> > if you need WAV files to test the player, you can download some of my files here:
 > > https://drive.google.com/drive/folders/1jRP6jPlD9anGUok7bj5S2JMWIqqqEG03?usp=sharing
-> > - charles
+> > —charles
 >
 > **Things to do:**
 > - [ ] better GUI